Olentzero: The legend

 There are many variations to the Olentzero traditions and stories connected to him, sometimes varying from village to village.
 The first written account of Olentzero is from Lope de Isasti in the 17th century: A la noche de Navidad (llamamos) onenzaro, la sazón de los buenos ("To Christmas eve (we call) onenzaro, the season of the good ones").

 One common version has Olentzero being one of the Jentillak, a race of Basque giants living in the Pyrenees.
 Legend has it that they observed a glowing cloud in the sky one day.
-They could not could look at this bright cloud except for a very old, nearly blind man.
+They could not look at this bright cloud except for a very old, nearly blind man.
 When asked to examine it, he confirmed their fears and told them that it was a sign that Jesus would be born soon.
 According to some stories, the old man asked the giants to throw him off a cliff to avoid having to live through Christianisation.
 Having obliged him, the giants tripped on the way down and died themselves except Olentzero.

 Other versions have the jentillak simply leaving, with only Olentzero remaining behind to embrace Christianity.

 Other versions of the Olentzeroren kondaira, or "history of Olentzero", tell that as a new born he was abandoned in the woods and was found by a fairy who gave him the name Olentzero, bestowed gifts of strength and kindness on him and handed him to an older childless couple living alone in the woods.
 He turned into a strong man and charcoal burner who was also good with his hands, carving wooden toys that he would carry in a big charcoal bag to give to the children of the village.
 It is said that he died one day saving children from a burning house and that when he died, the fairy who had found him granted him eternal life to continue to bring joy to children and people.

 Other variations of the legend, customs and the character include: